darrylcousins/boxesapp/docs/SHOPIFY.md

 ### Tags

 Products can be given tags, i.e. "Vege", "Fruit".
-XXX Expand on this - box app settings.
+In the boxes admin `Settings -> General Settings` is a setting titled `Available tags on box product`.
+These must absolutely match the tags given to box products.

 ### Collections